 “His parents just separated,” I said.

 “Come on.
-Let’s get the ice cream.”
+Let’s get some ice cream,” I said.

 “Young man, what do you want?”
+Mr. Druffers asked.

 “I want you to be free.”

 I heard the snap of a finger.
 The voice flew out of Mr. Druffer’s mouth.
 His eyes lunged at me.
 I lost the ability to speak.

 Drew tried to scratch the lightning bugs off the glass.
 He left his fingerprints on the frost.

 Mr. Druffers failed to understand my existential crisis.
 I stared at the Rainbow Sherbet.
 What did his question mean?
 What did I want?